plone/training/ttw/ttw-advanced.rst

 Exercise 2 - Discussion about the ``<body>`` classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Look back at the ``<body>`` classes for a manager then see if you can answer the following questions.
+Look back at the ``<body>`` classes for a manager, then see if you can answer the following questions.

 1. What other roles does the manager have?
 2. Can you see other differences?